Coko-Foundation/cokoserver/docs/docs/Upgrading/upgrading-from-v3-to-v4.md

 `sendEmail` now accepts an extra argument that lets you override one or more of the options defined in `mailer.transport` in the config.

+### Emails in development
+If there are no credentials passed through the `mailer` config, a link will be printed in your terminal when sending emails.
+Clicking on that link will open a browser tab that simulates a received email.
+If you use values in your `mailer` config, this functionality will be overriden and a real attempt to send an email will be performed.

 ## Dropped features

 * Email graphql middleware